base-org/web/apps/base-docs/tutorials/docs/2_paymaster-sponsor-using-wagi.md

 In your project’s `src/app` folder, create a new file called `mint/page.tsx`.
 This file will contain the code to manage wallet connection, check for paymaster capabilities, and execute the minting action.

-:::info Experimenal Hooks and Capabilities
+:::info Experimental Hooks and Capabilities

 To ensure a smooth, gas-free NFT minting experience, it’s important to understand the purpose of two key hooks from Wagmi: